enkidevs/curriculum/mongodb/intro/aggregation-beginner/aggregation-skip.md

 ```
 In the above example, we skipped the first 8 pokemon and aggregated only 1 after that.

-Now we'll use all 4 stages learned in this workout.
+Now, we'll use all 4 stages learned in this workout.

-We are going to aggregate the first `50` pokémon, starting from the 301, count how many have a `power` level greater than `400` and store the result in a field named `"result"`.
+We are going to aggregate the first `50` pokémon starting from number 301.
+We want to count how many have a `power` level greater than `400` and store the result in a field named `"result"`.
 ```javascript
 db.pokemon.aggregate([
   { $match: { power: { $gt: 400 } } },